kanehara/vodori-news/api/README.md

-1. Run 'nvm install'
+1. Run `nvm install` (node version should change)
-2. Run 'npm install'
-3. Start an ngrok server: 'ngrok http 3000'
-4. Copy the ngrok url and paste it under 'localBaseUrl' in config.json in the directory 'vodori-news-api'
-5. Start the redis server: 'redis-server'
+2. Run `npm install` (node modules directory created and dependencies installed)
+3. Run `npm start` (hapi server should start on localhost:3000)
+4. Navigate to `localhost:3000`, an array of link data should be returned